One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 Such codes of conduct, community guidelines, etc. are simply text they can point to whenever they want to blackball anyone who isn't on the SJW team.
 Oh, you voted for Trump?
 GET THE FUCK OUT, BIGOT!
 WE'LL ORGANIZE A HATE CAMPAIGN TO GET YOU FIRED FROM WHEREVER YOU WORK!!!
 WE'LL HARASS YOU UNTIL A NEW TARGET SHOWS UP!!!
 Oh, you posted "All men are scum.
 Kill all men!
 Whites are the devil.
 We need a new genocide!!" all over Twitter, Facebook etc.?
 Well, obviously you're entitled to express your feelings.

-Part of a Norm (Score:3, Interesting)
+Part of a Norm (Score:5, Informative)

 As usual, SJW-ism has an effect of demonetization and loss of trust from the normal majority consumers, leading to loss.